tamagui/tamagui/next.md

 - studio: add partial transparent for each color step?

 - // TODO breaks next.js themes page
-- alt themes dont change color1-9 so you can't do color2 and then make the alt theme make it more subtle, but they should
+- alt themes don't change color1-9 so you can't do color2 and then make the alt theme make it more subtle, but they should

 - disableClassName breaking css animation
 - css animateOnly should always force style tag styles